omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 ## Benefits

-- With enhanced YAML parsing and validation, developers will be able to work more efficiently with complex TOSCA models.
+- With enhanced YAML parsing, validation, and auto-completion, developers will be able to work more efficiently with complex TOSCA models.
 - The validation mechanisms reduce the chances of errors due to incorrect file structures or values.
-- The project making it easier for developers to get real-time feedback while editing TOSCA YAML files in Visual Studio Code.
+- The LSP makes it easier for developers to get real-time feedback while editing TOSCA YAML files in Visual Studio Code.

 ## Technologies and Tools